SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

       link: https://github.com/SolaceDev/solace-dev-tutorials/blob/master/src/pages/tutorials/rest-messaging/publish-subscribe.md
 ---

 This tutorial will introduce you to the fundamentals of the Solace REST messaging API.
 The tutorial will show you how to connect a client, send a message on a topic subscription and receive this message again through the Solace REST messaging API.
-This forms the basis for any publish / subscribe message exchange illustrated here:

 ## Assumptions